ShrutiSurabhi/Banking-Project/Hadoop Mini Project/README.md

 Column:    Type

-incident_id	INT
+incident_id-	INT

-incident_type	STRING (I: initial sale, A: accident, R: repair)
+incident_type-	STRING (I: initial sale, A: accident, R: repair)

-vin_number	STRING
+vin_number-	STRING

-make	STRING (The brand of the car, only populated with incident type “I”)
+make-	STRING (The brand of the car, only populated with incident type “I”)

-model	STRING (The model of the car, only populated with incident type “I”)
+model-	STRING (The model of the car, only populated with incident type “I”)

-year	STRING (The year of the car, only populated with incident type “I”)
+year-	STRING (The year of the car, only populated with incident type “I”)

-incident_date	DATE (The year of the car, only populated with incident type “I”)
+incident_date-	DATE (The year of the car, only populated with incident type “I”)

-description	STRING
+description-	STRING